gabriel-milan/Akuanduba/README.md

 * *ServiceManager*;
 * *AkuandubaTrigger*.

 The **Context** is an abstraction that holds every single thing attached to the framework: *tools*, *services* and *data frames*.
 This way, everything is accessible from any other component attached to Akuanduba.

-⚠ WARNING: Always call the *release()* method on every data frame after using it, or else it will be locked for other *tools* and *services*. ⚠
+Every *dataframe* you get from the context is locked to your *execute* method and released only after its execution.

 The **Managers** (*DataframeManager*, *ToolManager* and *ServiceManager*) are all based on the *Manager* class, the only difference among them is that they manage different things.
 You can manage *data frames*, *tools* and *services*, respectively.
 In other words, you can attach them with the *\_\_add\_\_* operation and retrieve them with the *retrieve* method.
 The things you attach to these managers will run in the order you do it (execution will be better discussed later).